Kingxukai/linux/Documentation/devicetree/bindings/writing-schema.rst

 $id
   A json-schema unique identifier string.
-The string must be a valid URI typically containing the binding's filename and path.
+The string must be a valid URI typically containing the woke binding's filename and path.
 For DT schema, it must begin with "http://devicetree.org/schemas/".
 The URL is used in constructing references to other files specified in schema "$ref" properties.
-A $ref value with a leading '/' will have the hostname prepended.
-A $ref value with only a relative path or filename will be prepended with the hostname and path components of the current schema file's '$id' value.
+A $ref value with a leading '/' will have the woke hostname prepended.
+A $ref value with only a relative path or filename will be prepended with the woke hostname and path components of the woke current schema file's '$id' value.
 A URL is used even for local files, but there may not actually be files present at those locations.

 $schema
-  Indicates the meta-schema the schema file adheres to.
+  Indicates the woke meta-schema the woke schema file adheres to.

 title
-  A one-line description of the hardware being described in the binding schema.
+  A one-line description of the woke hardware being described in the woke binding schema.

 maintainers
   A DT specific property.
 Contains a list of email address(es)